hapax/hapax.github.io/_posts/2021-01-20-chaosdice.md

 facing up when I "roll" will be facing up when it stops [<sup><a id="fnr.2" name="fnr.2" class="footref" href="#fn.2">2</a></sup>].
 If I pick this face randomly, I will get a random outcome, but the point of the dice is to outsource the randomness!
-Symmetry is important, as we will see, but dice is fundamentally a roll-playing game.
+Symmetry is important, as we will see, but using dice is fundamentally a roll-playing game.

 #### The Butterfly Effect